Your shopping cart is empty.

 I really like the long afternoon shadows shaping the grassy hill, the smaller shed to the right overlooking the river, and the distant trees framing the scene.
 Some artistic touches were added to remove street signage; reveal shadow detail, and soften the scene.

 Maple Syrup Ahead

-I had just photographed the the large barn overlooking Sugarbush Ski Area and was headed down an alternate route when I discovered this amazing structure along Number Nine road.
-I love rustic old structures; and atop one of the side doors was a hand-painted sign advertising its stock of Vermont Maple Syrup.
+I had just photographed the large barn overlooking Sugarbush Ski Area and was headed down an alternate route when I discovered this amazing structure along Number Nine road.
+I love rustic old structures, and atop one of the side, doors was a hand-painted sign advertising its stock of Vermont Maple Syrup.

 Moss Glen Falls

 Any scenic drive up Vermont's famous Highway 100 corridor would not be complete without a stop at the extremely accessible Moss Glen Falls.
-The 125 foot drop, with a 77 foot main waterfall provides a cool moment on your travels.
-The falls is the final descent through a gorge that empties a higher valley.
+The 125-foot drop, with a 77-foot main waterfall, provides a cool moment on your travels.
+The falls is the final descent through a gorge that empties into a higher valley.

 Having spent three days in Waitsfield, Warren, and locations south, I traveled north to Waterbury and Stowe.
 After a quick deli lunch in Waitsfield, I naturally stopped at the Ben & Jerry's Factory in Waterbury.
-A short twenty-thirty minute tour includes a video about this revolutionary company, an overhead bridge view of the mixing and packing rooms; and complementary ice cream.
-The gift shop includes a wide range of clothing items; and of course a full-service Ben & Jerry's with the freshest ice cream available rounds out the small campus.
+A short twenty-thirty-minute tour includes a video about this revolutionary company, an overhead bridge view of the mixing and packing rooms, and complimentary ice cream.
+The gift shop includes a wide range of clothing items; and of course, a full-service Ben & Jerry's with the freshest ice cream available rounds out the small campus.

 Sperry Farm Barn